-Australia as a continent is divided into mainland part (Australia) and island part comprising Tasmania, New Guinea, Seram and Timor.
+Australia as a continent is divided into a mainland part (Australia) and an island part comprising Tasmania, New Guinea, Seram, and Timor.

-The full official name of the country is the Commonwealth of Australia and includes the mainland part of the continent, island state of Tasmania and multiple small islands.
+The full official name of the country is the Commonwealth of Australia and includes the mainland part of the continent, the island state of Tasmania, and multiple small islands.

 The territory which was initially inhabited by indigenous Aboriginals was first discovered by Dutch explorers in 1606.

-Later on, in 1770 it was claimed by Great Britain as the penal colony of NSW was established.
+Later on, in 1770, Great Britain claimed it as the penal colony of NSW was established.
 Ever since, the population has been growing steadily and nowadays reaches more than 23 million people.

 has grown into highly developed liberal and democratic country with one of the largest economies and high income per capital.
 Country’s capital city is Canberra located in the Australian Capital Territory where most of the governmental buildings of this constitutional monarchy are located.

 This Oceania country is divided into six states (New South Wales, Queensland, SA, WA and Tasmania) and two territories (Northern Territory and Australian Capital Territory), while both of them function as states.
 The difference is, that the Commonwealth Parliament can override their own legislation.